Definition of Premature Birth

 Rate of Preterm Birth

-Globally over 15 million infants are born too early, too small and too sick each year: that’s one in 10 babies.
-Here in Ireland the figure stands around 4,500 and that equates to one baby born prematurely every 116 minutes.
-Despite the high number of preterm births in the world, there is little known about prevention of preterm delivery and the problems and risks for the development of preterm babies so far.
+Globally 13.4 million infants are born too early, too small and too sick each year: that’s one in 10 babies.
+Here in Ireland the figure is approx. 3,500.
+The following is an overview of the number of annual births and preterm births in Ireland for the past 5 years.